thinhotwp1/socket_dlm/README.md

 ### 🛠 Step 1: 🛠 Database Setup

 Ensure that MySQL 8.x is running and accessible.
-Create the following databases in MySQL:
+This project now using MySQL in localhost:3306 Create the following databases in MySQL:

 ```sql